lauringlab/COVID19SequenceCompile/README.md

 <b>Additional Notes:</b>

-* All code sets have a variable called ```starting_path``` that will need to be changed to your individual path to the level just above the  SampleMetaDataOrganization folder.
+* At the beginning of full_run_code.R, there is a section of code to set the ```starting_path```, ```code_path```, ```batch_path```, and ```influenza_path``` for your particular computer.
+This only works for adjusting the portions of the necessary code that are called from the full_run_code.R file.
+In any instance, always check all file paths before running code files.
-* Ensure that you have access to either the LauringLab DropBox folder, or your own version of the pipeline folder structure, on your computer.
+* Ensure that you have access to either the LauringLab DropBox folder, or your own version of the pipeline folder structure, from your computer.

 ### Code Order:

 Use full_run_code.R to run all the pieces of the pipeline in order.
-This order is:
+This order is outlined within the full_run_code.R file.

-* manifest_code.R
-* plate_map_code.R
-* pangolin_code.R
-* nextclade_code.R
-* gisaid_code.R
-* compile_components_code.R
+For a complete record of the order of events to process a full run of data, visit the [Google Tracking Document for SARS-CoV-2](<https://docs.google.com/spreadsheets/d/1GuPIPou3Y15_TH2cZbNJ1Y6BLTHNllD-2yvwmuPhfEM/edit#gid=744361978>)

 ### Data Dictionary for Compiled File: